 The Chicago Linguistic Society is the oldest student-run linguistics organization in the United States.
 Our linguistics conference has been held almost every year since 1965.
-This academic year, CLS will host its 57th annual meeting, which will be held from Thursday, May 6, to Saturday, May 8, 2021.
+This academic year, CLS hosted the 57th iteration of its conference online from May 6th - May 8th, 2021.

 CLS 56 Online Repository: Papers accepted to CLS 56 are now being hosted on an online repository which can be found here.